 Security information and event management (SIEM) technology is a useful tool for many organizations.
 Security analysts and incident responders rely on it as a single source of truth, with events and data pulled in from multiple sources.

-The single pane of glass is an appealing proposition, but SIEM also has limitations and disadvantages, and leaves a lot to be desired in a hybrid environment.
-The adoption of software-as-a-service (SaaS) and other cloud services adds a layer of complexity that SIEM platforms weren't built for, which further reduces their usefulness.
+This single pane of glass is an appealing proposition, but SIEM has limitations and disadvantages, and leaves a lot to be desired in a hybrid environment.
+The adoption of software-as-a-service (SaaS) and other cloud services adds a layer of complexity that SIEM platforms weren’t built for, which further reduces their usefulness.

 SIEM’s Role in the Security Operations Center

 In recent years, SIEM platforms have become the centerpiece of the security operations center (SOC).
 As threats continue to evolve, security teams must constantly monitor their environments and respond to threats — and SIEM helps them do that more effectively.

 When the technology became available years ago, it was designed to minimize the number of alerts that analysts needed to investigate.
 This made it easier to sift through all the data and find potential threats.
 At one point, SIEM was even the fastest-growing segment in the security market, according to Gartner.

 In reality, this tool is a drain on resources for many organizations because it takes a lot of time and expertise to maintain on an ongoing basis.
 To get the most out of a SIEM, you need a fully staffed, 24×7 SOC, and many small and medium-sized organizations simply don’t have the resources to do that.

 Worse yet, if you lack the resources and expertise to properly tune and configure a SIEM, the tool does more harm than good.
 Instead of reducing the volume of alerts, it increases both the number of alerts and the false positives, which defeats the point of this expensive investment.

 The Threat Detection and Compliance Benefits of SIEM